mhalttu/SomaCMS/README.md

 Yet another CMS.
 Why?
 ---------------------
-I needed a simple CMS running on the Java stack.
-There are lot of nice, simple solutions written on PHP but I couldn't find anything simple enough for Java.
+I needed a very simple CMS.
+There seems to be a lot of nice, simple products written on PHP but I couldn't find anything simple enough for Java.

-I wanted to learn web development, so this project was as good an excuse as any.
+I also wanted to learn some web development, so this project was as good an excuse as any. :)

 What does *soma* mean?
 ----------------------